Property Surveying Blog

 What this does is now affect UK citizens living in the EU and EU citizens living in the UK, therefore placing their ability to reside in the said countries, up for question.

-In addition, Brexit affects the way the UK can trade with EU countries, questions whether certain business can operate in the UK and most importantly affects the confidence of house buyers and sellers in the UK, due to the uncertainty of “What would it be like when we leave?”.
+In addition, Brexit affects the way the UK can trade with EU countries, questions, whether a certain business can operate in the UK and most importantly affects the confidence of house buyers and sellers in the UK, due to the uncertainty of “What, would it be like when we leave?”.

 How has Brexit affected the UK Residential Property Market?